 Visited the Stari Grad and the Fjord hotel?
 Then I also recommend you to visit the Dukley Art Center.
-You will pass it anyways, as it is situated between the old city and the abandoned hotel.
+You will pass it anyway, as it is situated between the old city and the abandoned hotel.
 The Dukley Art Center is located in the former headquarters of the shipping company ‘Jugoceanija’.
 Before the cruise ships docked in Kotor, the maritime sector played a major role in this port city.
 Nowadays an artists’ collective is located in this building and used it for experimental creative expositions.
 There are 40 workshops in the building, each with a different focus.
-Entrance is totally free.
-For me this gallery was an unexpected surprise!
+It is free entrance.
+For me, this gallery was an unexpected surprise!

 6. Discover the bay: beautiful Perast

-The Bay of Kotor is about 20 kilometers long and along this route there are more villages like Kotor that are worth visiting.
+The Bay of Kotor is about 20 kilometers long and along this route, there are more villages like Kotor that are worth visiting.
 One of these villages is Perast, a small car-free town with no less than 16 churches for 350 inhabitants.
 Many tourists visit Perast to see the two islands off the coast: Sveti Đorđe and Gospa od Škrpjela.
-The first island is a monastery island and it is off limits for tourists.
-Fortunately, the second island is accessible for tourists.
+The first island is a monastery island and it is off-limits for tourists.
+Fortunately, the second island is accessible to tourists.
 This is an artificial island built on a rock in the middle of the sea.
-The island offer just enough space for the the Church of Our Lady of the Rocks which also functions as a small museum.
+The island offers just enough space for the Church of Our Lady of the Rocks which also functions as a small museum.
 The only way to get to the island is by boat.
 Boats are available at the quay and they will offer a return ride to the island.

 7. Discover more of the bay: old Budva